• Skip to primary navigation

 Why You'll Love This Recipe

-• This moutabal recipe was taught to me by my son’s Palestinian grandfather, I was curious about the difference between their version and our Lebanese version.
+• This moutabal recipe was taught to me by my son’s Fahlestinia grandfather, I was curious about the difference between their version and our Lebanese version.
 This version is an eggplant dip without tahini.

-• A great use of globe eggplants.
+• A great use of globe eggplants, Middle Eastern folk love them, try this moussaka from Lebanon.

 • The smokey flavor is so pleasant.